schwarzlichtbezirk/wpk/README.md

 # WPK API usage
 See [godoc](https://godoc.org/github.com/schwarzlichtbezirk/wpk) with API description.

 On your program initialisation open prepared wpk-package by [Package.Read](https://godoc.org/github.com/schwarzlichtbezirk/wpk#Package.Read) call.
 It reads tags sets of package on this call and has no any others reading of tags sets later.
-[File](https://godoc.org/github.com/schwarzlichtbezirk/wpk#File) structure helps you to implement custom [http.FileSystem](https://golang.org/pkg/net/http/#FileSystem) to provide local file system and route it by [http.FileServer](https://golang.org/pkg/net/http/#FileServer).
+[File](https://godoc.org/github.com/schwarzlichtbezirk/wpk#File) structure helps you to implement custom [http.FileSystem](https://golang.org/pkg/net/http/#FileSystem) to provide local file system and route it by [http.FileServer](https://golang.org/pkg/net/http/#FileServer). **wpk/bulk** and **wpk/mmap** modules already has file system interface implementation.